 Von Allan’s comic Wolf’s Head is an odd book to read.
 It starts off in an almost off-putting way, filled with unlikable characters, tonal issues and odd narrative choices.
-It was at once a compelling and frustrating comic until eventually, by the start of the second issue, any issues I had were not only resolved, but transcended.
-Something shifts throughout the series and those elements that didn’t work, suddenly align into a very compelling narrative.
+I thought it was at once a compelling and frustrating comic until eventually, by the start of the second issue, any issues I had were not only resolved, but transcended.

 It’s a very odd premise and the protagonists we follow are very difficult to root for.
 They keep making bad, impulsive or self-destructive choices, yet, that somehow becomes why they’re so endearing.
-Our former police officer quit her job with no idea of what to do next.
-A situation some people often find themselves in, but you keep expecting she has a plan.
-When you realize she doesn’t, you keep hoping she has something in mind for her future, but it’s not entirely clear that her impulse choice will lead to a clear resolution.
+Our former police officer quits her job with no idea of what to do next.
+A situation some people often find themselves in.
 She takes out her frustrations on a thug, assaulting him and confiscating drugs.
 That comes back to haunt later when the same man and his friends sees her outside with her mother and her dog, vulnerable and wants to beat her up as revenge.
 It’s frustrating to see because it’s her own poor decisions that ends up endangering her mother and herself.
 It’s also refreshing to see her character acting this way because you understand why she does what she does and you want her to succeed and to make better choices.
 It eventually comes around in a very satisfying way.
 She’s a deeply flawed and self-destructive protagonist and ultimately, a compelling one.

-Von Allan’s art is fluid and his characters move smoothly.
-The color palette is muted and down to earth and benefits the story perfectly.
-It’s vibrant when it needs to be, in particular with an invention taken from Lauren’s mother’s employer.
-It’s interesting to note how he wishes to and has improved his own skills.
-His issues even include side-by side comparison of his earlier work and the same page that he remade with his current, more controlled artistic abilities.
+Von Allan’s art is fluid and his characters moves smoothly.
+It’s interesting to note how he wishes to improve his own skills.
+His issues even include side-by side comparison of

-Ultimately, this comic has a strong enough hook and the story is compelling enough that it makes me want to revisit it and see more of it.
-In hindsight, it’s rough, early start allow for a clever twist further down the road.
-There’s a big hurdle to cross, but once it’s passed, Wolf’s Head becomes an interesting thriller about a flawed character’s redemption, her personal issues and a mild revenge story and the danger of trying to control forces we don’t understand.
+Ultimately, this comic has a strong enough hook that it makes me want to revisit it and see more of it.
+In hindsight, it’s rough early start allow for a clever twist further down the road.
+There’s a big hurdle to cross but once it’s passed, Wolf’s Head becomes an interesting thriller about a flawed characters redemption, her personal issues and a mild revenge story and the danger of trying to control forces we don’t understand.
 I was disappointed when I finished the second issue of Wolf’s Head.
 Disappointed in a good way as I didn’t have more to read at that point.
 It was not the feeling I had when I started reading the book.
-Ottawa comic artist’s Von Allan’s series Wolf’s Head starts off painfully slow, overburdened by long dialogs between characters and, unexpectedly, this ends up working to its advantage.
-I’m looking forward to seeing where the creator takes the story.
-It’s a journey worth taking.
+Ottawa comic artist’s Von Allan’s series Wolf’s Head starts off painfully slow, overburdened by long dialog between characters and, unexpectedly, this ends up working to it’s advantage.